apache/arrow/java/README.md

 ("ARROW_ENABLE_UNSAFE_MEMORY_ACCESS") to "true".
 When both the system property and the environmental variable are set, the system property takes precedence.

-* NullCheckingForGet: Null checking is on by default.
+* null checking for gets: ValueVector get methods (not getObject) methods by default verify the slot is not null.
 You can disable it by setting either the system property("arrow.enable_null_check_for_get") or the environmental variable ("ARROW_ENABLE_NULL_CHECK_FOR_GET") to "false".
 When both the system property and the environmental variable are set, the system property takes precedence.